yegorsokolov/MT5/README.md

 Setting `auto_update.enabled` to `false` cleanly disables the behaviour.

-With the EA running on your VPS and the training script collecting realtime data, the bot will continually adapt to market conditions.
+With the MetaTrader terminal logged in on your VPS and the training script collecting realtime data, the bot will continually adapt to market conditions.

-## MetaTrader 5 EA
+## MetaTrader 5 integration

-The EA script `AdaptiveEA.mq5` demonstrates how to load predictions produced by the Python model and place trades with a context aware trailing stop.
-Trading no longer relies on MQL Expert Advisors; signals are transmitted directly from Python to MetaTrader5 via the ``mt5_direct`` broker module.
-This removes the external messaging bridge and simplifies deployment.
+Trading no longer relies on any MQL Expert Advisor files.
+Orders are executed directly from Python through the ``brokers.mt5_direct`` module, which wraps the official MetaTrader5 package.
+When `python -m mt5` launches it initialises the bridge, enforces the configured drawdown and risk limits and submits trades to the logged-in terminal session (or performs a headless login when credentials are supplied).
+Keep the terminal running and authenticated, or provide credentials to the helper scripts, so the bridge can establish a session.
+The optional `mt5/mql5/ConnectionHeartbeat.mq5` script remains available for troubleshooting connectivity entirely within MetaTrader 5.

 `mt5.generate_signals` merges ML probabilities with a moving average crossover and RSI filter so trades are only taken when multiple conditions confirm the direction.
 Additional optional filters check for Bollinger band breakouts, volume spikes and even macro indicators when a `macro.csv` file is present within the writable cache directory.
 Configuration values for these filters live in `config.yaml`.
 By default cached histories and macro data are stored under `logs/cache`; set `cache_dir` in the configuration or the `MT5_CACHE_DIR` environment variable to relocate them.
 The pipeline now also considers news sentiment scores and cross-asset momentum to further refine entries.
 Set `enable_news_trading` to `false` to automatically block trades within a few minutes of scheduled high impact events pulled from all three calendars.
 When the optional `transformers` dependency is available, news summaries are encoded with a HuggingFace `AutoModelForSequenceClassification` to produce both polarity scores and embedding vectors that downstream models can consume.
 If the model cannot be loaded the features gracefully fall back to zeros so existing pipelines remain operational.

 Sentiment scoring behaviour can be tuned via `sentiment_mode` in `config.yaml`.
 The default `full` mode loads the original FinBERT/FinGPT